Hard Money vs Stock Market

 The business I do in hard money lending is quite a bit different.
 I assess individual tangible assets.
 I then use reliable market data to ascertain a price point at which it makes little sense for the borrower to default.
 These evaluations are what I would classify as a micro-economy.
 A micro-economy has few moving parts and nuance to understand after the initial groundwork is done.

-For example, I use real estate to securitize my loans because it’s something I am able to accurately evaluate the value of (via location, income stream, size, amenities, tax records, etc).
+For example, I use real estate to securitize my loans because it’s something I am able to accurately evaluate the value of (via personal real estate experience, location, income stream, size, amenities, tax records, etc).
 From there I simply adjust my price point before a deal is struck.
 The degree of uncertainty in this hard money lending strategy is astronomically low.
 To this day I have not had to foreclose on a single client.
 This is because I qualify the value of assets with enough leeway for my evaluation to be off by a bit.
 After all, what if I over speculate?

 My feelings on the subject,